awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 ### Remediation<a name="es-3-remediation"></a>

 Node\-to\-node encryption can only be enabled on a new domain\.
-To remediate this finding, first [create a new domain](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-createupdatedomains.html#es-createdomains) with the **Node\-to\-node encryption** check box selected\.
-Then follow [Using a snapshot to migrate data](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-version-migration.html#snapshot-based-migration) to migrate your data to the new domain\.
+To remediate this finding, first [create a new domain](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/createupdatedomains.html) with the **Node\-to\-node encryption** check box selected\.
+Then follow "Migrating data to a different domain" under [Registering a manual snapshot repository](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/managedomains-snapshots.html) to migrate your data to the new domain\.

 ## \[ES\.4\] Elasticsearch domain error logging to CloudWatch Logs should be enabled<a name="fsbp-es-4"></a>